gfelber/how2keap/README.md

 ## helper scripts:

-+ scripts/start-qemu.sh
++ scripts/start-qemu.sh [-g] [-b]
-  start qemu vm

-+ scripts/run-gdb.sh
-  run qemu and attach gdb to it (expects to be run in tmux session), uses scripts/gdbinit
+ start qemu vm, -g with gdb (nokalsr), -b run ./build.sh first

 + scripts/decompress.sh
   run this to extract the rootfs.cpio.gz into ./rootfs

 + scripts/compress.sh
   recompress ./rootfs into rootfs.cpio.gz (i.e. after changes were made)

 + scripts/build.sh
-  build the exploit (pwn.c), and add it to the root of the filesystem /pwn, if changes were made (autorun in start-qemu.sh and run-gdb.sh)
+  build the exploit (pwn.c), and add it to the root of the filesystem /pwn

 ## buildroot
 download [buildroot](https://buildroot.org/download.html) and extract